garden-io/garden/docs/reference/template-strings/modules.md

 ---
-order: 4
+order: 6
-title: Module configuration context
+title: Module template context
 ---

-# Module configuration context
+# Module template context

 The below keys are available in template strings in module configs.